seanaskandari/code-quiz-hw4/README.md

+Code Quiz

+In this homework assignement we were tasked to write code to create a quiz.
+Starting from the ground up I created the foundation with html and styled the code with css.
+The functionality of the code was built with javascript.
+I found this assignment to be very time consuming.
+If I were given a little more time I think I would be able to sharpen it up as I was not able to get everything completely working.
+I will definitely be going back and tinkering with the code some more after I turn it in because I want to finish this product.
+I'm starting to understand that coders never "finish" a project and that all projects can always be improved.

+-SA

 # 04 Web APIs: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.